jed/browserver-node/README.md

 ----

 - Add integrated hooks for authorization and authentication of requests, both incoming and outgoing.
-- Finish filling out phantomjs tests, and put them on travis-ci.
 - Consider using the standard HTTP format instead of JSON for communication.